-The collection at the National Gallery of the Faroe Islands has since been expanded with works acquired or received as donations, and in this respect support from Danish foundations has been crucial.
-Today, the collection contains upwards of 2,600 works, covering the period from the oldest preserved pictures from the 1840s to the very latest art.
-It includes the largest collection of works by S. Joensen-Mikines and a large number of masterpieces by the great Faroese artists.
+Since the large donation in 1989, the collection of the National Gallery of the Faroe Islands has been expanded with works bought and received as a gifts, with friendly support from Danish as well as local funds.
+Today, the collection contains over 2,500 works, covering the period from the oldest preserved pictures from the 1830s to the latest contemporary art.
+This includes the largest collection of works by S. Joensen-Mikines and a large number of major works by the great Faroese artists.

-As a publicly-funded cultural institution, the task of the National Gallery of the Faroe Islands is to collect and preserve Faroese art and conduct research into, and promote it as part of the cultural heritage of the Faroe Islands.
-Outreach and public engagement activities include book publications, research projects and art exhibitions both in the Faroe Islands and abroad.
-On a regular basis, the Museum presents temporary exhibitions of foreign art, which serve to shed new light on Faroese art.
+As a publicly supported cultural institution, it is the task of the National Gallery of the Faroe Islands to collect and preserve Faroese art and research and mediate it as part of the Faroese cultural heritage.
+The mediation takes place in the form of book publications, research projects and exhibitions of art both in the Faroe Islands and abroad.
+From time to time special exhibitions of international art are displayed, which perspective the Faroese visual arts.

 The museum's blue logo, which looks like a simplified tree, was inspired by a paper cutting by the author and sculptor William Heinesen.